COUNTY SEEKS APPLICANTS FOR COMMUNITY ACTION ADVISORY BOARD

 Posted on FlashAlert: August 31st, 2021 2:33 PM

 Vancouver, Wash. – The county manager is seeking applicants to fill two positions on the volunteer Community Action Advisory Board.

-Both terms begin immediately.
-The district three vacancy is filling a term ending Dec.
-31, 2023; the district four term ends Dec.
-31, 2022.
+Both vacancies start Jan.
+1, 2022, and have three-year terms ending Dec.
+31, 2024.
 Incumbents have the opportunity for re-appointment to two additional three-year terms.

 Low-income representatives are defined as any person who is nominated by a group who is low-income such as tenants of a low-income housing complex or an agency that predominantly serves people who are low-income such as Council for the Homeless, Share, NAMI, etc.

-The 12-member board makes recommendations about local government funding for basic needs, self-sufficiency and housing programs.
+The twelve-member board makes recommendations about local government funding for basic needs, self-sufficiency and housing programs.
 Members also advocate for services supporting low-income communities, families and persons.